Carbon Nanotube Based Transistor Device (No. T4-1730)

 With the continuous trend of electronic component miniaturization, process control technologies must keep up with component size reduction.
 Defects that were so far negligible, are now posing critical operation obstacles, and are more difficult to identify as scales are reduced to <10 nm.
 This new technology developed by a group of researchers from the Weizmann Institute of Science is a carbon nanotube (CNT)-based single-electron transistor (SET), enabling noninvasive, simultaneous visualization of currents and potentials of flowing electrons at the single-electron level.
 In addition, it can be used to detect defects in buried structures, a key challenge in semiconductor process control.
 This state-of-the-art noninvasive instrument exhibits sensitivity up to X1000 higher than that of characterization technologies currently in use.
 This technology can serve as a valuable tool for the semiconductor manufacturing industry, ensuring retention of both yield and high quality standard production.

-· Does not entail global measurement of magnetic field
+- Does not entail global measurement of the magnetic field

 - Detects changes at the single-electron level